Creating a new NHS England: Health Education England, NHS Digital and NHS England have merged. Learn more.

 Despite this, there remains significant disparity in the use of technology in the social care sector.
 Many providers have inadequate broadband connectivity and staff are often not equipped with the right skills to enable effective use of digital tools.

-If we are to unleash the potential of digital technology and enable closer joint working between the health and care system, we must get the basics right.
+If we are to unleash the potential of digital technology and enable closer integration and collaboration between health and care, we must get the basics right.

 Through an equal and integrated partnership with health, we can support people to live well and independently for longer.
 The ethos of this work is one of partnership and co-production with the adult social care sector and we work closely with the sector to achieve this vision.